 - You cannot get Social Security disability benefits solely because your doctor says you are disabled.

 - Even if you are getting disability payments from a job or another agency, you are not automatically qualified for Social Security disability benefits.

 When you apply for benefits, the Social Security Administration collects medical and other information and makes a decision about whether or not you meet their definition of disability.

 If the Social Security Administration decides that you are disabled, there are two types of benefits that you may qualify for:

 - Social Security Disability Insurance (SSDI).
-SSDI is designed to provide income to people who are unable to work because of a disability, and is until your condition improves.
-This is for insured workers, their disabled surviving spouses and children of disabled, retired or deceased workers.
+SSDI is designed to provide income to people who are unable to work because of a disability and continues until their condition improves.
+This is for insured workers, their disabled surviving spouses, and children of disabled, retired, or deceased workers.

 - Supplemental Security Income (SSI): This is a needs-based program to help meet the costs of basic needs for those with little or no income and resources.